Featured picture of post "Immersive Virtual Experience Tells Villagers’ Stories of 1665 Plague"

 Realism and authenticity

-The experience has been likened to an immersive video game.
-Users can navigate around the village, entering traditional houses, the church, green spaces, and graveyard.
+The virtual tour experience has been likened to an immersive video game.
+Users can navigate self-guided around the village, entering traditional houses, the church, green spaces, and graveyard.
 For these 17th century village environments and landscape, the team consulted Dr Simon Hutchinson from the University’s School of Science, Engineering & Environment, ensuring that renders of the village were as realistic and authentic as possible.

 The Virtual Eyam Experience also includes a modern-day version of Eyam with embedded 360° videos and incorporates educational resources and quizzes.
 This additional context provides a thought-provoking comparison with the Covid 19 pandemic and responses to it.